govuk-one-login/mobile-wallet-tech-docs/architecture/rfc/00xx-credential-revocation.md

 The OAuth Status List also describes the state, mode, condition or stage of each entity represented by each Referenced Token.
 If the list contains more than one bit per Referenced Token, for example to represent two states VALID and INVALID, then the whole combination must be used to describe one state.
 A Referenced Token cannot have multiple states in the Status List.
 The registry in Section [14.5](https://www.ietf.org/archive/id/draft-ietf-oauth-status-list-06.html#name-status-types-registry) of the OAuth Status List RFC includes the most common Status Type Values.
 See some values below.

-* 0x00 - "VALID" - The status of the Referenced Token is valid, correct or legal.
+- 0x00 - "VALID" - The status of the Referenced Token is valid, correct or legal.

-* 0x01 - "INVALID" - The status of the Referenced Token is revoked, annulled, taken back, recalled or cancelled.
+- 0x01 - "INVALID" - The status of the Referenced Token is revoked, annulled, taken back, recalled or cancelled.

-* 0x02 - "SUSPENDED" - The status of the Referenced Token is temporarily invalid, hanging, debarred from privilege.
+- 0x02 - "SUSPENDED" - The status of the Referenced Token is temporarily invalid, hanging, debarred from privilege.
 This state is reversible.

 #### Validation Rules

 The processing rules for JWT or CWT precede any evaluation of a Referenced Token's status.
 This means if "exp" shows that the Token is expired then even a Valid Status will be considered expired.

-### Pros
+#### Pros
-Compressed using DEFLATE [RFC1951] with the ZLIB [RFC1950] data format.
+- Compressed using DEFLATE [RFC1951] with the ZLIB [RFC1950] data format.
-Allows caching of status list with ttl.
+- Allows caching of status list with ttl.
-Provides examples of JWT, CWT and mdoc representations.
+- Provides examples of JWT, CWT and mdoc representations.
-SD JWT references the user of status list as an option for token status updates.
+- SD-JWT references the user of status list as an option for token status updates.
+- An issuer is unable to track the holder as verifiers have to process the list to identify the status.

-### Cons
+#### Cons
-New Status Type must be registered in the [Status Types Registry](https://www.ietf.org/archive/id/draft-ietf-oauth-status-list-06.html#name-status-types-registry).
+- New Status Type must be registered in the [Status Types Registry](https://www.ietf.org/archive/id/draft-ietf-oauth-status-list-06.html#name-status-types-registry).
+- At the time of writing the RFC is draft and not a IETF standard.

 ### W3C Bitstring Status List